gokserpirik/tiktok-app-clone-reactjs-firebase/README.md

 There are 2 collections inside Firebase: \
 videos -> stores 2 vids \
-users -> stores a user which is the current user — to handle follows
+users -> stores a user which is the current user

 ## :checkered_flag: Starting ##